Lesson Ideas and Activities

 Stories open up the world to children and adults, “allowing them to step into someone else’s shoes and feel empathy, they help us to relax and escape and they can help develop essential literacy skills.”
 (Literacy Trust 2024)

-This year's theme is Dream Up a World.
-Where children are invited to be creative and experimental with their writing.
+This year's theme is Soundtrack your story.
+Where children are invited to express their own "musical story", aiming to encapsulate a variety of songs/rythms/soundscapes of everday life.
 The project is aimed at learners across a wide age range covering Early Years, Key Stage 1, Key Stage 2, and Key Stage 3.

 Storytelling is an essential tool for children’s learning and development, especially in Early Years.
 According to the UK Department for Education, storytelling helps to stretch children’s vocabularies, expand their horizons, and extend their ability to learn.
 (Gov.uk)